pachyderm/pachyderm/doc/docs/master/reference/pipeline_spec.md

 #### Git Input

-!!! warning
+!!!
+Warning
-  Git Inputs are an [experimental feature](../contributing/supported-releases.md).
+  Git Inputs are an [experimental feature](../contributing/supported-releases#experimental).

 Git inputs allow you to pull code from a public git URL and execute that code as part of your pipeline.
 A pipeline with a Git Input will get triggered (i.e. will see a new input commit and will spawn a job) whenever you commit to your git repository.